hydro-project/hydroflow/book/surface_data.md

-# Data Sources in Rust
+# Data Sources and Sinks in Rust
 Any useful flow requires us to define sources of data, either generated computationally or received from and outside environment via I/O.